 Location: near Castle Douglas, Dumfries & Galloway

 Brochloch Treehouse is somewhere you can enjoy some peace and quiet without venturing too far off-grid.
 Inspired by Scandinavian design, Brochloch stands on larchwood trunks in the middle of the bluebell wood of a working farm.
-Enjoy the tranquil ambience of its quirky interior, illuminated by natural light through small box windows, and replete with eco-friendly and solar powered amenities including a wood stove, kitchenette and sunken bath.
-After dark, gaze up at the dazzling night skies the region is famous for – Galloway is home to the UK’s first Dark Sky Park – through the skylights.
+Enjoy the tranquil ambience of its quirky interior, illuminated by natural light through small box windows, and complete with eco-friendly and solar powered amenities including a wood stove, kitchenette and sunken bath.
+After dark, gaze up through the skylights at the dazzling night skies the region is famous for – Galloway is home to the UK’s first Dark Sky Park.

 Explore more: South Scotland has everything you could possibly want from a luxurious staycation surrounded by nature.
 Discover luxurious experiences and amazing glamping experiences in the South of Scotland waiting for you.